Discontinuity-aware KAN-based physics-informed neural networks: Results

 \subsection{Supersonic flows around an airfoil}

-Following the transonic case, the method is extended to the supersonic flow around a NACA0012 airfoil at $Ma=1.3$ and $\alpha=0^{\circ}$.
+Following the transonic case, the method is extended to the supersonic flow around a NACA0012 airfoil at $Ma=1.3$ and $\alpha=0^{\circ}$, with boundary conditions specified in Eq.~\eqref{condition}.
 Compared to the transonic flow, which features normal shocks on the airfoil surface, the supersonic flow produces an upstream detached bow shock and trailing‐edge oblique shocks.
 The shock-capturing approach outlined in Section \ref{sub:3.2} is applied with parameters $k_{shock,0}=1$, $k_{shock,1}=4$, $k_{stag,0}=3$, and $k_{stag,1}=5$.
 Moreover, the network architecture, training strategy, and hyperparameters are identical to those employed in the transonic case.

 Due to the absence of sharp pressure gradients on the airfoil surface, the performance of these methods is evaluated based on the accuracy of the global pressure solution, and the $R_{front}$ error is therefore not considered, as shown in Table \ref{T: Ma07 acc}.
 The conventional MLP-based architecture fails to capture the leading-edge bow and trailing-edge oblique shock-waves (Fig. \ref{fig: supersonic contourf mlp}).
 The MLP with global AV method inaccurately predicts the bow shock location and introduces errors in smooth areas, resulting in an even larger $R_2$ error compared to the conventional MLP method.
 (Fig. \ref{fig: supersonic contourf}a and \ref{fig: supersonic contourf}b).
 The MLP with local AV produces a smoothed bow shock but fails to capture the sharp oblique shock at the trailing edge (Fig. \ref{fig: supersonic contourf}d and \ref{fig: supersonic contourf}e).
 DPINN provides the most accurate results, successfully capturing both the detached bow and oblique shocks (Fig. \ref{fig: supersonic contourf}g and \ref{fig: supersonic contourf}h) with error below 5\% (Table \ref{T: Ma07 acc}).
-As shown in Fig. \ref{fig: supersonic contourf}c, \ref{fig: supersonic contourf}f and \ref{fig: supersonic contourf}i, DPINN restricts artificial viscosity in a smaller region near the upstream detached bow shock and correctly captures the trailing-edge oblique shock.
+As shown in Fig. \ref{fig: supersonic contourf}c, \ref{fig: supersonic contourf}f, and \ref{fig: supersonic contourf}i, DPINN restricts artificial viscosity in a smaller region near the upstream detached bow shock and correctly captures the trailing-edge oblique shock.
 Additionally, the learned viscosity coefficient of $5.41 \times 10^{-4}$ is smaller than the viscosity coefficient of $1.25 \times 10^{-3}$ specified in the MLP with AV methods, indicating smaller errors from equation modification in DPINN.